In the past years, link building strategies were based on links quantity and not quality.

 A link roundup is basically a blog post that highlights links to other blog posts.
-Usually, you’ll find them on a weekly or monthly basis, and they are themed around a topic related to the blog that’s facilitating it.
+Usually, you will find them on a weekly or monthly basis and they are themed around a topic related to the blog that’s facilitating it.
 You can discover them in virtually any niche, too.

-The thought behind them is to share content with your readers from different sources – which is our main event when we’re curating content for our social media channels.
+The thought behind it is to share content with your readers from different sources, which is our main motive when we are curating content for our social media channels.
 Follow these steps for link roundup:

 Step 1: Finding out the right link roundup to jump in

-You have to participate consistently but you don’t need to do link roundup for every blog you publish.
+You have to participate consistently but you do not need to do link roundup for every blog you publish.
 Let’s keep it for the best blogs.
 Now, start searching on Google: